‘Call me now:’ Inside the mysterious life of 90s TV psychic Miss Cleo

 She’d started at the network behind the scenes, working there for about a year before the host left and producers were auditioning new ones.
 It wasn’t long before they hired “Ree” for the gig.

-Then, Miss Cleo became a cultural phenomenon with her headdress, patois and flowing, brightly-coloured garments, dishing out advice and taking calls with no holds barred.
+Then Miss Cleo became a cultural phenomenon with her headdress, patois and flowing, brightly-coloured garments, dishing out advice and taking calls with no holds barred.

 “It was the best Insta live you could’ve had in 1997,” actress Raven-Symone says in the documentary.
 “It was so good.
 So good.”